-Thank you for visiting the LC IRB policies page.
+Thank you for visiting the University of Lynchburg IRB policies page.
 Please use the link below to access the policy and procedure manual.

 The manual contains all policies and procedures; items selected for inclusion on this page reflect some of the most frequently used policies.
 Please refer to the policy and procedure manual for more details on policies included on this page or for information on less frequently used policies.
 Contact the IRB Director with inquiries about these policies and the policy and procedure manual: .